 With a seven-generation history of distilling in Vietnam and China, the Ly family has continued their tradition of distilling baijiu in the US.
 This is especially notable because Vinn is the only distillery producing baijiu in America, a spirit otherwise tightly regulated by the Chinese government.
 Because the Chinese government partially owns all Chinese brands and controls production as well as global distribution, Vinn Distillery is the only family-owned independent producer of Baijiu available in the US, as well as the only producer of the lighter rice aroma style to be found stateside.

-All of Vinn’s spirits are handcrafted from grain to bottle under master distillers Kim Trinh and daughter Lien Ly, in small batches from just three ingredients: non-GMO rice from northern California, water, and a rice-based starter culture called qu (pronounced “chew”).
+All of Vinn’s spirits are handcrafted from grain to bottle under master distiller Kim Trinh and daughter Michelle Ly, in small batches from just three ingredients: non-GMO rice from northern California, water, and a rice-based starter culture called qu (pronounced “chew”).
 Their baijiu sees a parallel fermentation period between three and six months depending on the expression.
 While the distillery employs the use of column, Genio, and pot stills, the latter of which were fabricated by Phan Ly with the help of a welder, all of their baijiu is pot distilled and they may rest their expressions up to three years before bottling without chill filtration.
 Truly a labor of love, Vinn Baijiu is crafted to honor the ancestors of the Ly family.